 Solution: Install a Solid Sub Base

 A good and solid sub base will make laying turf easy.
 It will hold everything together.
 This will stop your grass from sinking and prevent all other problems that come with it.
+If preparing the base on your own, try to make sure the ground is level and the base is even by filling any potholes you see prior to installation.

 Problem # 3: Weed Growth